 Finite Element Analysis (FEA) Overview

 SolidWorks Simulation uses the displacement formulation of the finite element method to calculate component displacements, strains, and stresses under internal and external loads.
 The geometry under analysis is discretized using tetrahedral (3D), triangular (2D), and beam elements, and solved by either a direct sparse or iterative solver.
+SolidWorks Simulation also offers the 2D simplification assumption for plane stress, plane strain, extruded, or axisymmetric options.
 SolidWorks Simulation can use either an h or p adaptive element type, providing a great advantage to designers and engineers as the adaptive method ensures that the solution has converged.

 Integrated with SolidWorks 3D CAD, finite element analysis using SolidWorks Simulation knows the exact geometry during the meshing process.
 And the more accurately the mesh matches the product geometry, the more accurate the analysis results will be.